 Let’s just assume for a minute that you’re looking for new tiles for a home improvement project.
 BUT, do you know the differences between ceramic vs porcelain tiles to make the right choice?
-If not, then allow me as a professional in the design industry to shed some light.
+If not, then allow me as a professional in the design industry to shed some light on ceramic vs porcelain tiles.

 The Differences (Quick Overview)